carbonfirst/CarbonCast/docs/API_instructions.md

       - Run the Server:

         ```python src/CarbonCastAPI/manage.py runserver```

+      - Optionally, to run the Server with user authentication disabled and with direct access to all the APIs:

+        ```python src/CarbonCastAPI/manage.py runserver --rmauth```

 3. We can check if a user needs to be authenticated to use the APIs based on the response received using the API: http://127.0.0.1:8000/v1/UserAuthenticationEnforced